 You can also invite existing team members to a project via the Project Settings page, or create a new user at the time.

 Note: To ensure the project member has the required permissions as well as cost/billable rates at the project level, make sure to assign them the relevant user roles and cost/billable rates before you add them to the project.
 Changes made to the user roles and rates on the Contacts page will not affect existing projects they are already members of.

 The Avaza Contacts Guide takes you through global user roles, permissions and more.

 7. Project Settings

-Every project has a set of settings where you enter project notes, manage budgets, team members, billable rates, timesheet approvals etc. The settings cog is located right next to the Project Title.
-Only users with Admin, Invoice Manager and account-level Project Manager permissions can access the project-specific settings.
+Every project has a set of settings where you enter project notes, manage budgets, team members, billable rates, timesheet approvals, etc. The settings cog is located right next to the Project Title.
+Only users with Admin, Finance Manager, Portfolio Manager and conditionally Project Manager role at account-level can access the project-specific settings.

 Our Project Settings Guide runs you through all the project settings you can tinker with, as well as billable rates and project budget settings.